ComputationalLaw/DazzaAndNick-CreativeCommons-CreativeHack/README.md

 # Creatively Hacking Creative Commons

-## The Current Versions

-* Use this version to [view all the content](https://computationallaw.github.io/DazzaAndNick-CreativeCommons-CreativeHack)
+## Use this version to [view all the content](https://computationallaw.github.io/DazzaAndNick-CreativeCommons-CreativeHack)
-* Use this version to [hack all the content](https://github.com/ComputationalLaw/DazzaAndNick-CreativeCommons-CreativeHack)
+## Use this version to [hack all the content](https://github.com/ComputationalLaw/DazzaAndNick-CreativeCommons-CreativeHack)

-## The Hack
+# The Hack

 At the course level, this hack is intended to confirm an example of the following: